Global Wealth Management Investment Advisory Inc. Increases Position in The Coca-Cola Company (NYSE:KO)

 Wall Street Analysts Forecast Growth

 A number of equities research analysts have recently commented on the stock.
-StockNews.com cut shares of Coca-Cola from a “buy” rating to a “hold” rating in a report on Friday, October 13th.
-Citigroup increased their price target on shares of Coca-Cola from $67.00 to $68.00 and gave the company a “buy” rating in a report on Wednesday, January 17th.
-JPMorgan Chase & Co. increased their price objective on shares of Coca-Cola from $59.00 to $62.00 and gave the company an “overweight” rating in a research report on Wednesday, October 25th.
-Bank of America lowered their price objective on shares of Coca-Cola from $74.00 to $60.00 and set a “buy” rating on the stock in a research report on Tuesday, October 17th.
+JPMorgan Chase & Co. increased their price target on shares of Coca-Cola from $59.00 to $62.00 and gave the company an “overweight” rating in a report on Wednesday, October 25th.
+Morgan Stanley cut their price target on shares of Coca-Cola from $70.00 to $65.00 and set an “overweight” rating on the stock in a report on Wednesday, October 25th.
+Barclays increased their price target on shares of Coca-Cola from $60.00 to $66.00 and gave the company an “overweight” rating in a report on Tuesday, January 16th.
+StockNews.com downgraded shares of Coca-Cola from a “buy” rating to a “hold” rating in a research report on Friday, October 13th.
 Finally, Jefferies Financial Group started coverage on shares of Coca-Cola in a research report on Monday, November 13th.
 They set a “hold” rating and a $64.00 price objective on the stock.
 Four research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
 According to MarketBeat, the stock currently has an average rating of “Moderate Buy” and an average price target of $66.87.

 Insiders Place Their Bets